1887 VFA season

-The 1887 Victorian Football Association season was the 11th season of the Australian rules football competition.
+The 1887 VFA season was the eleventh season of the Victorian Football Association (VFA), the highest-level senior Australian rules football competition in Victoria.

-The premiership was won by the Carlton Football Club.
-It was the second and last VFA premiership in the club's history.
+won the premiership for the second time, after finishing the season with 15 wins from its 18 matches.
+It was the club's last VFA premiership.

 Association membership

 The metropolitan membership of the Association (including Geelong) remained unchanged from the fifteen clubs which contested the premiership in 1886.
 The three Ballarat-based clubs (Ballarat, Ballarat Imperial and South Ballarat) also remained senior clubs; however, unlike in previous years, they were included in the premiership lists by all of the major sportswriters.